 In fact, I intentionally only ever have two sales posts a day inside my Facebook group.
 Even then, they’re not hard sales.
 In those posts, I’m having a conversation with real people who I genuinely care about.
 And if what I’m selling resonates with that person, then they will buy.

 All I have to do is present the opportunity and give them a link for where they can look at more information.

 The point is to make sure that you give as much value as possible, to a point where you feel so generous to be doing it.
 You deserve to get paid for your knowledge, but it starts with you being intentional about presenting your offers.

-I’m always giving away free stuff on my website, inside blog posts, and inside my Facebook group.
-I consistently go live on Facebook to deliver free information that provides a ton of value.
-Someone can come into my Facebook group, re-watch the videos and learn a whole bunch of stuff without ever buying a single thing from me.
+I’m always giving away free stuff on my website, inside blog posts, and inside my emails.
+I consistently deliver free information that provides a ton of value to my subscribers.
+Someone can come into my email list and learn a whole bunch of stuff without ever buying a single thing from me.

 But that doesn’t mean that I shouldn’t charge for things I’ve created.
 It’s the customer’s choice if people want to access a product where they can learn even more.

 It’s a balancing act.
 And a constant gut check of does this feel good to me?

 Stack Value into Your Offer

 So how do I decide how much to price my offers at?
 I make that decision by choosing a price based on my monthly financial goals and plan.
 And then I ask myself what makes me feel good about this?
 If it doesn’t feel right, I don’t change the price, I add more VALUE to the offer.

 That’s when I start to stack the deck.